Title: Health Economics for Global Health Professionals

 Methods:

-Class sessions combined theoretical explanations and analysis based on a case study.
-Each part of the case study will illustrate a problem that needs to be addressed by the students with the help of the teachers.
-At the end of each session teachers will summarize the theoretical explanations and practical tools that lie under each solution, as well as offering other examples to help understand and critically use them.
+Class sessions combine theoretical explanations with practical cases that illustrate each theme and encourage students to actively participate and propose different approaches to address questions.
+At the end of each session instructors will summarize the theoretical explanations and practical tools that lie under each solution, as well as offer other examples to help understand and critically use them.

 Prerequisites: